How to expatriate to Malta and start a business there

 Holding companies are classified in two categoriesnamely active and passive.

-The active companies are those that are listed on the stock exchange and have a significant stake in the company.
+The active companies are those that are publicly traded and have a significant stake in the company.

-And if you want to start one or the other, learn all the essential tools to promote your company in the first place.
+And from the perspective that you want to get into both, learn all the essential tools to promote your company in the first place.

-But what are the advantages of creating such a company in Maltawhich is one of the most popular places to create?
+But what are the advantages of creating such a company in Maltawhich is one of the most popular places to create them?

 First, the state offers tax benefitsThis makes it an attractive location for many international investors to locate in Europe.
-This makes it an attractive location for many international investors who wish to establish themselves in Europe.
+This makes it an attractive place for many international investors to locate in Europe.

-In addition to the tax benefits,such a process offers very interesting operational, financial and legal advantages.
+In addition to the tax advantages, such a process offers very interesting operational, financial and legal advantages.

-For example, you can pool some or all of the necessary support functions for your company.
+For example, you can pool some or all of the support functions needed by your company.
 This is also the case with the fact that you can bring in more investors without losing control of the subsidiary.